ST. IGNATIUS OF ANTIOCH, EARLY CHRISTIAN MARTYR

 just as wherever Jesus Christ is, there is the Catholic Church.

-Letter of Ignatius of Antioch to the Smyrneans VIII
+Letter of Ignatius of Antioch to the Smyrnaeans VIII

 Antioch was a seaport in Syria on the Mediterranean Sea, just north of the country of Lebanon.
 Antioch was important to early Christianity, especially after the destruction of Jerusalem in 70 AD.
 Followers of Jesus were first called Christians in Antioch (Acts 11:26).
 Paul began three missionary journeys from Antioch.
 It is believed that Matthew wrote his Gospel there.
 Antioch was one of 5 Patriarchates of early Christianity under Constantine, along with Jerusalem, Constantinople, Alexandria, and Rome.
 St. John Chrysostom (349-407), the Bishop of Constantinople, was born in Antioch.
 The Maronite Eastern Catholic Church of Lebanon has its origin from Antioch.

 Ignatius of Antioch would not worship the Emperor Trajan, and thus was placed in chains and ordered to Rome to be thrown to the lions in the Roman Coliseum.
 On the way to Rome, he wrote 7 letters to the local Churches on the way to Rome.
-He wrote 4 letters from the town of Smyrna, to the Churches in Ephesus, Tralles, Magnesia, and Rome.
+He wrote 4 letters from the town of Smyrna to the Churches in Ephesus, Tralles, Magnesia, and Rome.
 He wrote to the Church of Philadelphia and Smyrna from the town of Troas, as well as to Polycarp, then the young Bishop of Smyrna.
+The following quotations derive from the translation by Kirsopp Lake, The Apostolic Fathers I, Harvard University Press, 1912.

 The occasion of his trip to Rome proved to be a unifying event for the early Christian Church.
 He established the hierarchy of bishop, priest, and deacon for the early Churches, the pattern which still exists today.
 His letters are treasures of the Christian faith.
-He recalled the words of Jesus following the Resurrection to Peter and the Apostles, and is one of the early references, along with Revelation 1:10, to the celebration of the Lord's Day, rather than the Sabbath (Magnesians IX).
+He recalled the words of Jesus following the Resurrection to Peter and the Apostles, and is one of the early references, along with Revelation 1:10, to the celebration of the Lord's Day rather than the Sabbath (Magnesians IX).
+His Letter to the Trallians offers an early Creed of Jesus Christ, which clearly refutes Docetism.
 His Letter to the Romans is perhaps one of most moving letters written by a Christian martyr.
 It was his exceptional courage and his love of Jesus that has made him an outstanding model and given him a permanent place in the history of early Christianity.
 Considered the Father of the Syriac Churches, several Eastern Catholic and Orthodox Churches today are named in honor of St. Ignatius of Antioch.

 For our God, Jesus the Christ, was conceived by Mary